 - Review the report from your employer.
 As an injured party, you are entitled to request a copy of the report from your employer.
 Review it thoroughly to make sure the information is accurate.
 If you see anything written in the report that is not accurate and you do not agree with, ask your employer about the information written.

 Our dedicated team can help you understand your legal rights and obtain the compensation that you are entitled to.
-If you or a loved one suffered a worksite injury, contact our legal team today at (212)354-6800 for a free, no obligations case evaluation.
+If you or a loved one suffered a construction injury, call us at (646) 681-7055.